datalimited/ensembles/README.md

 make
 ```

-Generated data ends up in `generated-data` and figures in `figs`.
-Intermediate versions of some raw data have been cached in the `generated-data` folder so that the scripts will run from a freshly cloned version of this repository.
+Generated data ends up in `analysis/generated-data` and figures in `figs`.
+Intermediate versions of some raw data have been cached in the `analysis/generated-data` folder so that the scripts will run from a freshly cloned version of this repository.
 (Some of the raw data files are too large for Git.)

 Package versions used:
 ----------------------